 #2 Setting our custom action invoker

 We need a factory function to provide an instance for a given type (1).
 Because the specific controller type we need isn't known until runtime, we can't pass the controller as a dependency to the constructor of our controller factory.
-But we can set this function to a function that knows about all the controller types in our system.
+Even so, we can provide a factory that knows about all the controller types in our system.

 Inversion Of Control